 Flu season lasts through the fall and winter months.
 More than one kind of flu viruses can spread in a flu season.
 Should a flu outbreak occur on campus, a team of Shorter University personnel, including top administrators, health and safety personnel, and faculty representatives will plan for appropriate responses.

-Flu vaccines will be available at the annual Health Fair in the fall semester.
+Flu vaccines will be available at our annual Flu Clinic in the fall semester.

 Student Health Services